MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

 <figure class="wp-caption aligncenter">
     <img src="//martin-thoma.com/images/2016/02/2d-epochs-overfitting.png" alt="Training and Testing error over epochs" />
-    <figcaption>Training and Testing error over epochs.
+    <figcaption>Figure 5: Training and Testing error over epochs.
 At some point overfitting happens.</figcaption>
 </figure>

 <figure class="wp-caption aligncenter">
     <img src="//martin-thoma.com/images/2016/02/variance-bias.png" alt="Training and Testing error over training data" />
-    <figcaption>Training and Testing error over training data.
+    <figcaption>Figure 6: Training and Testing error over training data.
 At some point overfitting happens.</figcaption>
 </figure>

 If you have a problem with high variance, you can train more epochs, get more